devslane/vite-react-redux-tailwind-boilerplate/README.md

-# React Tailwindcss MobX Boilerplate build with Vite
+# React Tailwindcss Redux Boilerplate build with Vite

 This is a [ReactJS](https://reactjs.org) + [Vite](https://vitejs.dev) boilerplate to be used with [Tailwindcss](https://tailwindcss.com), [Redux](https://redux.js.org/).